 ACCESS Program CHILD CARE SCHOLARSHIP COMPONENT

-The next application cycle for the ACCESS child care scholarship program will be available online via PeopleSoft Wednesday, July 12 through Wednesday, August 9, 2017 for currently employed eligible faculty who expect to have child care expenses before June 30, 2018.
+The next application cycle for the ACCESS child care scholarship program will be available online via PeopleSoft Wednesday, July 11 through Wednesday, August 8, 2018 for currently employed eligible faculty who expect to have child care expenses before June 30, 2019.
 Look for an announcement email from the Senior Vice Provost for Faculty Development and Diversity.
-A smaller, second round for newly-hired eligible faculty will be open in PeopleSoft from Wednesday, August 30 through Wednesday, September 13, 2017.

 - Are in the following ranks: Assistant, Associate and full Professors, Assistant, Associate, and full Professors in/of Practice, Assistant and full Clinical Professors of Law, Benjamin Peirce Fellows, Convertible Instructors, Senior Lecturers, and Senior Preceptors,